 A student must maintain a 2.0 overall cumulative MSU Denver GPA and a 2.67 Social Work course GPA to remain in good standing in the Social Work Program.
 Students failing to meet the minimum GPA requirements will be placed on departmental academic probation until they achieve the grades necessary to raise their GPA.
 Please see the Department of Social Work website for further information.

-All students accepted into the BSSW Program are required to successfully complete an online Program Orientation within a specified timeframe announced at the time of admission.
-Students who do not successfully complete the online Program Orientation will be dropped from their core Social Work courses and must wait until the following academic year to take the orientation and to begin the BSSW program.
+All students accepted into the BSSW Program are required to successfully complete a Program Orientation within a specified timeframe announced at the time of admission.
+Students who do not successfully complete the Program Orientation will be dropped from their core Social Work courses and must wait until the following academic year to take the orientation and to begin the BSSW program.

 Professional Field Experience

 Social Work Field Experience takes place during the fall and spring semesters of the student's senior year.
 In order to integrate classroom knowledge with practice and to experience the role and requirements of a professional social worker, the student is placed in an approved social work agency for approximately 16 hours per week for 240 hours a semester (a total of 480 hours over both semesters).
 The student remains in the same agency for both semesters, progressing from orientation to beginning professional competence.
 Additional information about field experience, including eligibility, application, and securing a field site, can be found on the Department of Social Work website.

 Students who graduate with a bachelor's degree from an accredited social work program may apply for advanced standing (where available) in Masters-level social work graduate programs.
 Depending upon the graduate program, advanced standing students are able to complete their MSW in an accelerated course of study.
 Students are urged to contact graduate programs for their policies on advanced standing.

 No credit is given for learning gained through life experience and no life experience credit may be used toward the BSSW Major.